Updates to the Highway Code:

-Following on from a public consultation starting in July 2020, there were 8 major changes made to the Highway Code on Saturday 29th January 2022, encouraging a more risk-based hierarchy, meaning those that can do the greatest harm have the most responsibility to reduce danger to others.
+Following on from a public consultation starting in July 2020, there were 8 major changes made to the Highway Code on Saturday 29th January 2022, encouraging a more risk-based hierarchy, meaning those who can do the greatest harm have the most responsibility to reduce danger to others.

 The 8 amendments are set out below as follows:

 - Walking, cycling or riding in shared spaces

 - People cycling, riding a horse and driving horse-drawn vehicles on roundabouts

 The main amendments are that it is important that all road users are aware of the Highway Code, are considerate to other road users and understand their responsibility for the safety of others.

 The updated Highway Code provides extra precaution for other road users towards people walking or cycling.
 For example, the updated code clarifies that when people are crossing or waiting to cross at a junction, pedestrians have priority.
 The amendments also provide emphasis that road users should take care not to obstruct or endanger themselves and others, especially in shared spaces.

 Road users are also required to leave at least 1.5 meters when overtaking a cyclist, especially when travelling over 30mph, allowing safer passing distances.
 Cyclists are also required to make themselves as visible as possible, and if travelling in large groups, cyclists are also allowed to ride two abreast.
 These changes are fundamental to all road users, especially cyclists, as cyclists no longer have to ride curbside or stick to cycle lanes.